oldgit/oldgit.github.io/_posts/2015-09-02-configure-a-synology-nas-as-a-git-server.md

 **However**, I didn't need to edit `/etc/ssh/sshd_config` - I did ensure that the `.ssh` directory and `authorized_keys` had only user `'rw'` permissions.
 Also he thoroughly explains the *WebDAV* way to use git on your NAS.

+## Creating new git repos straight from your client

+As you have a decent ssh login as `gituser` to the NAS, it's easy to remotely call: `createProject.sh`.
+So if you just wanted to see a list of git repos on the NAS from your client:

+{% highlight text %}
+$ ssh gituser@diskstation.local "cd git; ./createProject.sh test"
+test.git already exists!
+Please use a name not in this list: euler.git test.git
+{% endhighlight %}

+So let's create a `test2` git repo on the NAS:

+{% highlight text %}
+$ ssh gituser@diskstation.local "cd git; ./createProject.sh test2"
+Initialized empty shared Git repository in /volume1/homes/gituser/git/test2.git/ euler.git test.git
+test2.git
+Created git project: test2.git
+{% endhighlight %}

+If you are doing this often, add a function in your `bash` or `zsh` rc file:

+{% highlight bash %}
+function createNASgit() {
+  if [ $# -eq 1 ]; then
+    ssh gituser@diskstation.local "cd git; ./createProject.sh $1"
+  fi
+}
+{% endhighlight %}

+Now you can just run: `createNASgit test`